-IMPORTANT AND BEST FOREX INDICATORS ALL TRADERS SHOULD KNOW ABOUT!
+IMPORTANT AND BEST FOREX INDICATORS ALL TRADERS SHOULD KNOW ABOUT IN 2020!

 Every trading platform offers access to a vast number of Forex indicators to use when trading.
 The MetaTrader4 platform, for instance, not only gives access to many trend indicators and oscillators, but traders can also import custom ones.